Skip to main content

 WFB-ng not working

-Symptoms: No video link, ados link shows State: inactive, ground station sees no signal.
+Symptoms: No video link, setup status shows video inactive, ground station sees no signal.

 You should see an RTL8812EU device.
 If not, check the USB connection.